tensorpack/benchmarks/ResNet-Horovod/README.md

 | 128 P100s |	64					  | 1h23min  								|  23.97%   |
 | 256 P100s |	32					  | 1h9min  								|  23.90%   |

+Although it does not scale very ideally here, the code does scale with 90+% efficiency on 2 or 4 machines.